Hello and welcome to my NameCheap WordPress Shared Hosting Review.

 So, the trick is to look out for signs of whether a company approaches their customer support obligation as a liability, which needs to be minimized to maximize short-term profit, or as an investment, which is geared towards creating happy, satisfied, long-term customers?

-Availability and investment in Do-It-Yourself customer support systems are the two best indicators to look out for in a company with a great customer support service.
+Availability and investment in Do-It-Yourself customer support systems are the two best indicators to look out for in a company with great customer support service.

 NameCheap’s performance is average on both.